What Are My Responsibilities?

 Getting your business up and running can take a lot of effort and time.
 It takes energy and planning to set up good accounting and bookkeeping systems at the beginning.
 But, once things are up and running, it is just a matter of filling information in, monitoring and keeping track of everything.

 Hiring staff is similar!
-There are a number of things you have to set up when you first hire an employee, but once this is done you really just need to keep filling in information and filing things on time.
+There are several things you must set up when you first hire an employee, but once this is done you just need to keep filling in information and filing things on time.
 Whether you use a bookkeeper, an accountant or do it yourself as the employer, you need to understand your responsibilities and how the system works.

-Although CRA can seem a little intimidating, they are actually pretty good to work with.
-CRA tries to make things as easy as possible for small businesses.
+Although CRA can seem a little intimidating, they also try to make things as easy as possible for small businesses.
 For example, they have a “payroll deduction calculator” that can help you determine what the deductions should be for each of your employees.
 You can find the payroll deduction calculation here: http://www.cra-arc.gc.ca/esrvc-srvce/tx/bsnss/pdoc-eng.html.

-- Commissions paid to the employee (if applicable)
+- commissions paid to the employee (if applicable); and

 Remember, as soon as you hire someone you become an employer.
 This means that you are responsible for ensuring that you understand and follow each step involved in the payroll process: